Ata-Pab/edu-cppw-Parallel_Concurrent_Programming/Notes/2_1_Threads_v_Processes.md

 ### Process management
 - The scheduler enables multiple programs to run concurrently on a single processor
-- New processes are loaded into memory and placed in the "ready queue" when created
+- New processes are loaded into memory and placed in the `ready queue` when created
 - The scheduler cycles through ready processes, allocating CPU time for each process to execute

 ### Multiprocessor handling